 How to get started

 There are a number of ways to access RSS feeds, many of them free.
 You can install a newsreader that displays RSS feeds from the Web sites you select, enabling you to view hundreds of headlines at once.
 After installing the news reader, you can add each feed from the Web site by clicking on the "Subscribe" or the "RSS" orange button next to the feed.
-An alternative to downloading a dedicated news reader is to use a Web-based news reader.
-For example, Yahoo, MSN, Google and AOL users can now add RSS feeds directly to their personal page.
+An alternative to downloading a dedicated news reader is to use a Web-based or phoner/tablet-based news reader.

 Below is a list of some of the free RSS Readers currently available (M-NCPPC does not endorse one particular reader over another.)